How to export or move fish for human consumption from the UK.

 - have an EHC

 This also applies if you’re moving these fish products to Northern Ireland.

 Read guidance on exporting composite food products to find out the rules you’ll need to follow.

 Direct landings of UK-flagged fishing vessels into the EU

-To land your catch from your UK flagged fishing vessel directly into the EU (or to land your catch from your vessel registered in GB into NI), you’ll need to land in a North East Atlantic Fisheries Commission (NEAFC) designated EU port.
+To land your catch from your UK flagged fishing vessel directly into the EU (or to land your catch from your vessel registered in Great Britain into Northern Ireland), you’ll need to land in a North East Atlantic Fisheries Commission (NEAFC) designated EU port.